lmcintyre/SaintCoinach/README.md

 * Parsing and reading from the game's data files (`*.exh` and `*.exd`).
 * Decoding of OGG files stored in the game's pack files (some of the `*.scd`).
 * OO-representation of the most important game data.
-* Self-updating of the mapping between game data and their OO-representation, in case things move around inside the game's files betwen patches.

 ### Partially implemented